 The picture, taken from a later scene, shows that in this production the characters remained dressed and ‘civilized’ for much longer, so it looks as if Susan wouldn’t have been quite so uncovered for the spanking as in the Brook production.
 In contrast, the production that toured the Midwest the following year obviously wanted to capitalize on the physical charms of Veronica Lake:

 The cultivation of a sense of raciness may also explain why the title was changed from The Little Hut to The Bamboo Bed during the run.
 (If you look closely at the playbill cover, you can see it’s a pasteover.)
 And that suggests this may have featured an especially enjoyable version of the spanking scene – one that, alas, has left no known trace behind itself.
+And indeed, it was an unlucky production overall: Veronica Lake was taken ill a few weeks in, and Diana Barrymore took over at short notice – but the tour folded early after only five weeks.

 In Britain, the play was released for regional repertory performance in 1954, before the end of the post-London tour.
 Actresses who were spanked in the role of Susan during the 1950s included Pauline Yates (later the wife of Reginald Perrin in the BBC sitcom) at Ipswich in December 1954,